Ub3apt/OpenGD77/OpenGD77_User_Guide.md

 If your timezone is not on a 1-hour boundary, press **SK2** and **Right** or **Left** to adjust the timezone in 15 minute increments.

-##### Time (display format)<!-- linebreak -->
+##### UTC/Local Time (display format)<!-- linebreak -->

 This setting controls whether the value of time and date that is entered and displayed is "UTC" or "Local"

-When this is set to Local, it uses the value set in Radio Information Timezone to calculate the date and time for the clock date and satellite passes
+When this is set to **No**, it uses the value set in Radio Information Timezone to calculate the date and time for the clock date and satellite passes

-If "UTC" is selected, all dates and times displayed will have UTC after the value to indicate that UTC is being used.
+If **Yes** is selected, all dates and times displayed will have UTC after the value to indicate that UTC is being used.
-If "Local" is selected, dates and times do not show any text to indicate that Local time is use
+If **No** is selected, dates and times do not show any text to indicate that Local time is use.

+##### Show dist(ance)<!-- linebreak -->

+This setting enables the display of the distance to repeater (in kilometers) to the right of the Zone name, in the Channel screen.

+To have it working, Channel's location has to be set (using the CPS), and the transceiver location has to be valid (Radio Info's [Location screen](#location-screen) or GPS).

+If both locations aren't set or valid, **"--- km"** will be displayed instead.

 <div style="page-break-after: always; break-after: page;"></div>